radioflyerx/fuzzy-potato/Basic Story outline.md

 ### First Investigation
 - Team investigates one or both places
 - - Have a "red cord" clue (Make sure there are at least 3 of these to find or three ways to discover)
-- - Add in some more "loose pin" clues that allow for them to sus out a bit more about story
+- - Add in some more "loose pins", clues that allow for them to sus out a bit more about story

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDk0MTcwLDQ0MTMwMzMxNyw1ODE2Mz
+eyJoaXN0b3J5IjpbLTEzNTg2MjM2MjMsLTEyNDk0MTcwLDQ0MT
-M1NzUsLTY3MDk2MDcxMV19
+MwMzMxNyw1ODE2MzM1NzUsLTY3MDk2MDcxMV19
 -->